mend/renovate-ce-ee/docs/gitlab.md

 **`LICENSE_NAME`**: To enable commercial mode, you also need to also fill in the company name that the license is registered to.
 It should match what you entered in the order form.
 Leave empty for evaluation mode.

-**`WEBHOOK_SECRET`**: This configuration option must be set unless you configured it to 'renovate', which is default.
+**`WEBHOOK_SECRET`**: This is _optional_ and will default to `renovate` if not configured.

 **`SCHEDULER_CRON`**: This configuration option accepts a 5-part cron schedule and is _optional_.
-It defaults to `0 * * * *` (i.e. once per hour exactly on the hour) if it is unset.
-If decreasing the interval then be careful that you do not exhaust the available hourly rate limit of the app on GitHub Enterprise or cause too much load.
+It defaults to `0 * * * *` (i.e. once per hour exactly on the hour) if it is not configured.
+If you are decreasing the interval then be careful that you do not exhaust the available hourly API rate limit of the app on GitHub Enterprise or cause too much load.

 #### npm registry configuration

-If using your own internal npm registry, you may find it easiest to update your `docker-compose.yml` to include a volume that maps an `.npmrc` file to `/home/node/.npmrc`.
+If using your own internal npm registry, you may find it easiest to update your Docker configuration to include a volume that maps an `.npmrc` file to `/home/node/.npmrc` inside the Renovate container.
 The RC file should contain `registry=...` with the registry URL your company uses internally.
 This will allow Renovate to find shared configs and other internally published packages.

 #### Core Renovate Configuration